When you finish writing your book, you inevitably face the question: self-publishing or traditional publishing?

 The answer to this question is complex, and you should weigh all the aspects.

-Whatever decision you make, it won’t last a lifetime -- many of today’s successful independent authors went both ways.
-The so-called “hybrid authors” have published books both traditionally and as indie-publishers, sometimes the very same books!
+One reassuring thing, though: whatever decision you make, it doesn't have to be the final one.
+Many of today’s successful independent authors went both ways.
+The so-called “hybrid authors” have published books both traditionally and as indie publishers.